 Tegelen potters have been working with Tegelen clay for hundreds of years.
 They make pots and crockery for use in the kitchen, as well as decorative pieces such as tobacco pots and stove top stands.
 They also make large quantities of tiles.

 However, the rise around 1830 of the large-scale and high-quality ceramic industry in Maastricht meant the death knell for the numerous Tegelen artisanal family businesses.
 By the mid-nineteenth century, therefore, there is hardly any activity of potters here any more.
 But the clay does not stay in the ground for long.

-Circa 1860, the clay industry received a new impulse.
-A few traders did see the good of the industrial manufacture of bricks and roof tiles and, within a relatively short time, some thirty new ceramics businesses were established.
+Around 1860, the clay industry received a new impulse.
+Entrepreneurs from Tegelen saw potential in the industrial manufacture of bricks and roof tiles (coarse ceramics).
+Within a relatively short time, some 30 new ceramic companies come into being.

-Keramiekcentrum Tiendschuur Tegelen is located on the beautiful Holtmühle Castle estate (17th century).
-As one of the few in the Netherlands, this castle complex has fully survived with tithe barn, castle gates, gardens, ponds and land.
-It is nearly 700 years old and, after an extensive restoration in 1993, a hotel-restaurant was established in the castle.
-The lord of the castle’s tenants owed the lord one tenth of their harvest.
-This was stored at the tithe barn (18th century).
-This fine, renovated tithe barn now houses the Keramiekcentrum Tiendschuur Tegelen and the Keramisch Atelier (Ceramics Workshop).
+Ceramics Centre Tiendschuur is located on the beautiful estate of Holtmühle Castle (17th century).
+This castle complex is one of the few in the Netherlands that has been preserved in its entirety, including moats, tithe barn, castle gates, gardens, ponds and grounds.
+It is almost 700 years old and after an extensive restoration in 1993, the castle houses a hotel-restaurant.
+Tenants of land once owed one-tenth of their harvest to the lord of the castle as rent.
+This harvest was stored in the tithe barn (18th century).
+Now this barn has been beautifully restored and houses Ceramics Centre Tiendschuur, museum and workshop.